Enabling Harmonized Scheduling

 - On the first work day (Monday), a backup session will start at 7:00 AM to create the first restore point.
 The restore point will be marked with the (D) flag as it was created according to the daily schedule.

-Since 7:00 AM, Monday is specified in weekly schedule settings, Veeam Backup for AWS will assign the (W) flag to this restore point.
+Since 7:00 AM, Monday is specified in weekly schedule settings, Veeam Backup for AWS will also assign the (W) flag to this restore point.
+As a result, 2 flags (D,W) will be assigned to the restore point.

 - On the same week, after backup sessions run on Tuesday and Wednesday, the created restore points will be marked with the (D) flag.

-- On the forth work day (Thursday), after a backup session runs at 7:00 AM, the created restore point will be marked with the (D) flag.
+- On the fourth work day (Thursday), after a backup session runs at 7:00 AM, the created restore point will be marked with the (D) flag.

 By this moment, the earliest restore point in the backup chain will get older than the specified retention limit.
 However, Veeam Backup for AWS will not remove the earliest restore point (7:00 AM, Monday) with the (D) flag from the backup chain as this restore point is also marked with a flag of a less-frequent schedule.
 Instead, Veeam Backup for AWS will unassign the (D) flag from the restore point.
 This restore point will be kept for the retention period specified in the weekly scheduling settings (that is, for 2 weeks).